 Best of all, a Square online store is remarkably simple to set up.
 This guide will show you how to get yours up and running in eight simple steps.
-But before we dive into those details, let’s take a closer look at what the free Square online store has to offer to be sure it’s right for you:
+But before we dive into those details, make sure that you sign up for a free Square account so that you can follow along:

 Launch Your Free Square Online Store in 8 Simple Steps

 Step 1: Set Up Your Free Square Payments Account

 The first step in setting up your online store is to sign up for a free Square account.
 This step takes about five minutes.
 The only information Square needs that you might need to look up is your bank’s routing number and your account number.
 But you can open a Square account without this information, then provide it later when you’re ready to start selling.
 Square uses this to deposit your payments when you start making sales.
 Create your account, then continue to step 2:

 Step 2: Set Up Your Store’s Web Address

 Once your account is set up you can log into your Square dashboard.
 From there, click on Online Store.

 Once in the online store screen, go to Settings: